Syed Mohammad Ahsan: 1970 general elections, resignation and 1971 war

 In 1970, he oversaw the electoral process to hold the nationwide parliamentary elections held in the country in a charged atmosphere.
 Under his rule, the law and order had been improved and it was projected that Awami League led by Sheikh Mujibur Rahman would claim the supermajority in the provincial assembly that would allow them to form the national government in Islamabad.
-The Awami League secured ~39.2% of the seats in the Parliament as opposed to the Pakistan Peoples Party (PPP) led by Zulfikar Ali Bhutto who ended up with 18.6% of the seats – all from West Pakistan.
+The Awami League secured ~53.4% of the seats in the Parliament as opposed to the Pakistan Peoples Party (PPP) led by Zulfikar Ali Bhutto who ended up with 27.5% of the seats – all from West Pakistan.
 Zulfikar Bhutto refused to negotiate the six points when President Yahya met with Sheikh Mujibur Rahman and put more stress on the situation after telling his party workers not to visit Dhaka.
 About the postpone of the power ceremony, Kamal Hossain reportedly notified Admiral Ahsan of "danger" of delaying the power transition.

-Together with his principal staff officer Lieutenant-General Sahabzada Yaqub Khan, he provided his arguments on numerous occasions to President Yahya against the military actions in East and their arguments were well known to the United States's politicians.
+Ahsan and Lieutenant-General Sahabzada Yaqub Khan, the martial law administrator for East Pakistan, repeatedly argued to President Yahya that military action was not the solution to the crisis in East Pakistan.
 On 22 February 1971, Ahsan attended a high-level meeting chaired by President Yahya Khan, a gathering which Ahsan described as "tense", where the atmosphere was highly "anti-Bengali", with no Bengali representation in the policy and decision-making.
 He opposed a military solution to the supposed crisis in East Pakistan.